nrichards/mdpicgen/README.md

 Markdown showing a supported table and cells.
 Illustrates:

 1. Supported cell pattern, already populated with an image path.
 Image will be generated.
 2. Supported cell pattern, and needing an image.
-Image will be generated, and cell contents will be updated with image link after br-tag.
+Image will be generated. **FUTURE**: _Cell contents will be updated with image link after br-tag._
 3. Cell pattern not supported.
 Has no br-tag.
 No image will be generated, and no cell modifications will be made.

 ```markdown